Wilmer Flores Preview, Player Props: Giants vs. Phillies

 Wilmer Flores At The Plate

-- Flores will look to extend his five-game hitting streak.
-He's batting .316 with two homers over the course of his last games.
+- Flores is batting .368 with one homer during his last games and is riding a six-game hitting streak.

-- Flores has picked up a hit in 64.1% of his 92 games this season, with multiple hits in 23.9% of them.
+- Flores has picked up a hit in 64.5% of his 93 games this year, with more than one hit in 24.7% of those games.

-- Flores has had at least one RBI in 30.4% of his games this season (28 of 92), with two or more RBI 10 times (10.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Flores has driven home a run in 28 games this season (30.1%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on two occasions..

+- He has scored in 39.8% of his games this year, with two or more runs scored in 3.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.